KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/247 Wikipedia articles that wouldn't be here without Delpher and DBNL.md

+## Detecting Wikipedia articles fully based on single library collections
-## 247 Wikipedia articles that wouldn't be here without Delpher and DBNL, with 33.000 views each month
+##### 247 Wikipedia articles that wouldn't be here without Delpher and DBNL, with 33.000 views each month

 *Latest update: 20 May 2020*

 This post ... purpose